 Comprehensive Care for Pediatric Patients Undergoing Surgery

-The pediatric anesthesiology team at the Ronald McDonald® Children’s Hospital at Loyola University Medical Center are specially trained in caring for children and have been specialty boarded in pediatric anesthesia.
+The pediatric anesthesiology team at the Loyola Children’s Hospital are specially trained in caring for children and have been specialty boarded in pediatric anesthesia.
 Your child’s anesthesiologist can provide pain control and sedation during tests and surgical procedures, making your child as comfortable as possible.
 Our highly skilled anesthesiologists are precise in the treatment of each child, keeping in mind the special needs of children at each particular age.

 Your child’s anesthesiologist at Loyola Medicine will monitor your child’s heart rate, breathing, blood pressure and body temperature during surgery, providing real-time adjustments to sedation and pain management medications.
 The primary goal of your child’s anesthesiologist is to offer comfort and safety before, during and after his or her test or procedure.
 Our services include: